WebAssembly/module-linking/proposals/module-linking/Explainer.md

 };
 WebAssembly.instantiate(module, importObj);
 ```
-For [ESM-integration], single-level imports map naturally to the ESM
+For [ESM-integration], single-level imports could potentially map to the ESM
-[default export], closing a current slight expressivity gap.
+[default export].

 ### Module and Instance Types